kvarak/dnd/docs/_Folk/floran.md

 - **Size**.
 Floran are shorter than humans, and range from 4 and a half to 5 and a half feet tall.
 Wood nymphs weigh slightly less than a human their height, roothulks slightly more.
 Your size is medium.

 - **Speed**.
-Your speed is 30 feet.
+Your speed is 30 ft.

 - **Languages**.
 You know Sylvan and Common.
-Sylvan is the language of the forest denizens, and floran grow up playing with and learning from all manner of pixies, nymphs, and naiads, but they learn Common in order to communicate with the outside world.
+Sylvan is the language of the forest denizens, and floran grow up playing with and learning from all manner of pixies, nymphs and naiads, but they learn Common in order to communicate with the outside world.

 - **Call of the Forest**.
 You know the *druidcraft* cantrip.
 Once you reach 3rd level, you can cast the *entangle* spell once per day.
 Once you reach 5th level, you can also cast the *plant growth* spell once per day.
 Wisdom is your spellcasting ability for these spells.